awslabs/aws-c-common/docs/error-handling.md

 One big exception is destructors (i.e. `clean_up()`, `destroy()`, `release()`).
 We'll touch on this later, but to make error-handling code as simple as possible, we want it to be safe to call destructor functions whether or not the thing was ever successfully created.

+### AWS_ASSERT() vs AWS_FATAL_ASSERT() vs aws_raise_error()

+How do you choose when to assert, vs real error handling?
+Asserts will simply abort the program, so only use them for detecting internal bugs.
+We *never* want users from Java or Python to hit an assert.
+So things like validating a number's value should be real error checks, because the number might come from a Java user.

+`AWS_ASSERT()` does nothing in Release builds, it only checks in Debug.
+Use this for basic sanity checks that NULL isn't being passed into a function, or as a comment to future programmers "don't worry, this can't possibly be true right now", or to do an expensive check you don't want happening in Release builds.
+Note that most language bindings (e.g. _awscrt.so in aws-crt-python) are *never* built in Debug.

+`AWS_FATAL_ASSERT()` still runs in Release builds.
+Use this to catch bugs that might occur in language binding code (which is seldom built in Debug), or for internal bugs you worry are too complex to encounter in a Debug build.

+Use `aws_raise_error()` (real error handling) for everything else.

 ### init() / clean_up() example

 Here's an example, with an "init / clean_up" style struct, where any initialization step may fail, and we'd need to undo the previous steps: